tnscorcoran/odh-fraud-detection-tutorial/4-3/README.md

 oc tag quay.io/odh-jupyterhub/jupyterhub-img:latest jupyterhub-img:latest
 ```

+On the GUI, with project 00odh selected, open your Prometheus OpenShift Route (just to get past any self-signed cert issues).

-Grafana route - in my case https://grafana-00odh.apps-crc.testing
+Next, also on the GUI, open your Grafana route - in my case https://grafana-00odh.apps.cluster-ocp4-3-2657.ocp4-3-2657.example.opentlc.com

-Dashboards -> Import -> add each of these 4
+Navigate to: Dashboards -> Import -> add import each of these 4 - using the 4 JSON files in this repo.
 - 18-grafanaKafka.json
 - 18-grafanaModelPrediction.json
 - 18-grafanaSeldonCore.json